billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 post-analysis event times (seconds, not samples) from one coordinate system to another.

 This mapping scheme is implemented as follows.
-A common 1 Hz square wave is recorded in one channel of each data stream throughout the experiment.
-In offline processing, the rising edges in this "**sync wave**" are paired across streams A & B. Any event (T) occurring in B is no more than one second away from a nearest (preceding) sync wave edge (Eb) in stream B.
-That edge has a simultaneously occurring matching edge (Ea) in stream A.
-To map T in stream B to T' in stream A, we simply calculate:
+A common square wave of period {1,2,3} seconds is recorded in one channel of each data stream throughout the experiment.
+In offline processing, the rising edges in this "**sync wave**" are paired across streams A & B. Any event (T) occurring in B is no more than one period away from a nearest (preceding) sync wave edge (Eb) in stream B. That edge has a simultaneously occurring matching edge (Ea) in stream A. To map T in stream B to T' in stream A, we simply
+calculate:

 ```
     T' = T - Eb + Ea.